yousefmohtady1/CorpGuideAI-HR-Policy-Assistant/README.md

 uvicorn api.main:app --reload
 ```

-    Access the Web UI at: `http://localhost:8000`
+    The API will be accessible at: `http://localhost:8000`

 ### Option 2: Docker